saursin/riscv-atom/docs/pages/getting-started/install.rst

   export RVATOM="your_path/riscv-atom" # export RVATOM variable

-replace `your_path` in above command to your machine specific absolute path to the iscv-atom directory.
+replace "`your_path`" in above command to your machine specific absolute path to the riscv-atom directory.

 Build/bin Directory
 --------------------